L&S Graduate Support Guarantee Requests

 - Estimated offer acceptance % rate by incoming students.
 The percentage of offers that you expect to be accepted by prospective students.
 This should be based on historical patterns of accepted offers, which should be included on the ‘Guarantee Notes’ page.

-Please list the expected number of ongoing and new support guarantees for the 2019-20 academic year.
+List the expected number of ongoing and new support guarantees for the 2020-21 academic year.

-This table calculates the total estimated costs for your guarantees.
+This table on the form calculates the total estimated costs for your guarantees.
 It compares the total possible cost if all offers are accepted versus an adjusted estimated based on the historical acceptance rate listed in the ‘Guarantee Details’ table.

 - Title.
 Adjust/add rows if necessary